Georgia

 Student Funding

-Vouchers are worth up to the cost of the educational program a student would have received in public school, as calculated by the services the student received in the local school district as well as existing state funding formulas.
-The voucher may not exceed the private school’s tuition and fees.
+Funding for the program is provided through the school funding formula, which is issued over six payments.
+Funding varies by student age.
+Any qualifying Georgia K–12 student that wishes to participate may receive funding.
+Scholarships are worth up to the cost of the educational program a student would have received in public school at their local district, as calculated by the services the student received in the local school district as well as existing state funding formulas, but the scholarship may not exceed the private school’s tuition and fees.
+The scholarship amount is transferred from the state allotment for the student’s resident school district into a separate account for the scholarship program.

 Student Eligibility